nvdraza/SQL/README.md

 WHERE order_id =440
 Group by category***

 --6.
-View the details ofthe  top 5 spend orders
+View the details of the  top 5 spend orders
 ***SELECT order_id, category, count(item_id) as num_items
 FROM Menu_items m
 RIGHT JOIN